Islam in Contemporary Britain (MA/PgDip)

 The compulsory modules are framed within Part 1 of the course and comprise:

-- School-wide study skills module = 20 credits
+- School-wide study postgraduate skills module = 20 credits (up to 2 hours per week, Autumn Semester)

-- History and Development of Muslim Communities in Britain = 20 credits (10 x 2 hours per week) which includes:
+- History and Development of Muslim Communities in Britain = 20 credits (up to 2 hours per week, Autumn Semester) which includes (indicative list of topics covered – these change periodically):

 - A History of Islam and Muslims in Britain to 1900